 The biggest attraction for me is definitely Sabino Canyon (link to my coverage of first visit): I remember feeling like, “Why didn’t I hear about this before now?!”
 I took the tram up and hiked down and one time was not nearly enough!
 Totally interesting rock formations, water flowing through the canyon and even little waterfalls to keep you company.
 What more could you ask for?

 I also didn’t know that Saguaro cactus could be so interesting and that here in the Sonoran Desert is the only place in the world that they grow.
 They only start putting out arms when they are quite elderly (around 80), and there are some that become crested like the one on the far left.
-They’re even fascinating when they die and remain standing like this grandfather one I saw in the west side Saguaro National Park.
+They’re even fascinating when they die and remain standing like this grandfather one I saw in the east side Saguaro National Park.

 I explored both sides of Saguaro National Park and was amazed at the differences between the east and west sides.
 I need to see more and I haven’t even begun writing about what I saw!